PrestonMe/jane-clone/README.md

 ## DISCLAIMER

-Jane-Clone is a non-commercial personal project meant to mimic some of features and appearance of Jane.Com.
+Jane-Clone is a non-commercial personal project meant to mimic some of the features and appearance of Jane.Com.
 Jane-Clone is not affiliated with Jane.Com and claims no rights or ownership of any of Jane.Com's trademarks or copyrighted works.

 Jane.Com's official site can be found here: <a href='https://www.jane.com/'>Jane</a>